makflakes/Recommender-System-for-QA-regarding-Islam/README.md

 - [x] Use GET Requests to gather XML data in python and compute cosine similarity.

-- [ ] Implement website for Statistics, Booleand and Cosine Similarity.
+- [ ] Implement website for Statistics, Boolean and Cosine Similarity.

 - [ ] OpenAI embeddings for semantic search.